wmo-im/wis2box-training/documentation/docs/practical-sessions/data-ingest-and-monitoring.md

 ### MinIO Python client

-You might want to automate data ingestion from your system into the wis2box using python.
+At some point you may want to automate data ingestion from your system into the wis2box using Python.

 MinIO provides a Python client which can be installed as follows: